stmbsnaasmf/random_cipher_33_126/README.md

 ### Encryption

 Encryption is easy and intuitive.
 We create a map (or key) array of 94 chars, populate it with ASCII-33 to ASCII-126, then shuffle it.
-Then encryption is simple:
+The encryption is simple:

 `ciphertext[i] = map[plaintext[i] - 33];`